wangqianwen0418/DRAVA/docs/dev.md

 # Run Drava in Development Mode
-First, download or clone our github repo at https://github.com/wangqianwen0418/DRAVA.
+First, download or clone our github repo at `[hidden for the anonymous review process]`.
+A anonymous version of the source code is available at https://anonymous.4open.science/r/DRAVA/

 ## Backend